Progressive Union Renewal

-The Progressive Union for Renewal (Union progressiste pour le renouveau, UPR), formerly called Progressive Union, is a political party in Benin, led by Bruno Amoussou.
+The Progressive Union Renewal (Union progressiste le renouveau, UPR), formerly called Progressive Union, is a political party in Benin, led by Joseph Djogbenou.
 It tends to be more popular in the south of the country.

 In the 2019 Beninese parliamentary election, the party came first, winning 47 of 83 seats in the National Assembly.
 Both the Progressive Union and the only other party in the National Assembly, Republican Bloc, are allied with President Patrice Talon.
-The current Vice President of Benin, Mariam Chabi Talata, is a member.
+The current Vice President of Benin, Mariam Chabi Talata, is a UPR member.
 In July 2022, Bruno Amoussou retired and left the presidency of the UP to Joseph Djogbenou.
 In August 2022, the party merged with the Democratic Renewal Party and changed to its present name.